mui/toolpad/docs/data/toolpad/components/textfield/textfield.md

 ## Demo

 TextField is a text input component.
 It takes user input and provides the value for further usage on the page.
-Documentation of the component properties is available in the reference section for [textfield](/toolpad/reference/components/text-field/#properties).

 {{"demo": "TextField.js", "hideToolbar": true}}

 ## Usage

 It is one of the most used input component.
-The below mentioned function props makes testfield useful to it s full potential.
+The video below uses some props to demonstrate it's usage.

 <video controls width="100%" height="auto" style="contain" alt="textfield">
   <source src="/static/toolpad/docs/components/textfield/textfield.mp4" type="video/mp4">